adki89/kubelib/docs/source/kubelib.rst

 Kubelib
 *******

-kubelib both wraps kubectl and make direct kubernetes api calls.
+kubelib both wraps kubectl and makes direct kubernetes api calls.
 It is intended to simplify scripting jenkins tasks.
 It is purely client side; nothing needs to be installed on the node or pods.

 This module makes use of the "bunch" python module for object return values.